airshipit/pegleg/doc/source/pki/pki.rst

 =======================================

 Configuration for certificate and keypair generation in the cluster.
-The ``pegleg generate-certs`` command will read all ``PKICatalog`` documents and either find pre-existing certificates/keys, or generate new ones based on the given definition.
+The ``pegleg secrets generate certificates`` command will read all ``PKICatalog`` documents and either find pre-existing certificates/keys, or generate new ones based on the given definition.

 Dependencies
 ------------